 PLASKON: What are all these people doing here?

-PLASKON: One of Clark County's 100 inspectors is Christine Jamison.
+PLASKON: One of the 90 or so inspectors is Christine Jamison.

-JAMISON: Thirty, three, thirty four, thirty five, thirty six, okay, 137 inspections, my gosh.
+JAIMISON: One two three four five, okay, 130 inspections, my gosh.
 I don't think I will be able to complete the work load.
+But it's that time of year, fala la la la.

 SOUND: Kicking things